 Focus on: Fitbit

-- Fitbit Charge 2 first lookA great upgrade from the Charge HR, but still misses the mark for true fitness fiends
+- Fitbit Charge 2 first lookA great upgrade from the Charge HR, which has come far since launch

 - Fitbit Flex 2 first impressionsUpdated: Living with Fitbit's first ever swim tracking wearable